 Filing Status Exemptions Child Credit

 a.
 Single 1 0

 b.
 Single 1 0

-с.
+c.
 Head-of-Household 2 1

 d.
 Single 0 0

 e.
 Head-of-Household 1 0

-Page Ref.: I:2-12 through I:2-24 Objective: 2 and 3 130) What options are available for reporting and paying tax on the unearned income of a child under age 24?
+37) What options are available for reporting and paying tax on the unearned income of a child under age 24?

 Answer: One option allows the child to report the unearned income on his or her own tax return while calculating the tax by reference to the parents' tax rate.
-Only unearned income in excess of \$2,000 is taxed at the parents' rates.
+Only unearned income in excess of \$2,100 is taxed at the parents' rates.